JUNE 2017 | The Collective Responsible For

 SEPTEMBER / OCTOBER 2017 | Lee Hassall

-During my time in Collemacchia, I see myself - walking, drawing, working - with still and moving images, and being silent.
-I will use judiciously ‘performed’, carefully ‘attuned’ (spoken) text to layer, alter, shatter, and/or transform normative modes of relating to and representing the picturesque1, landscape or place.
+During my time in Collemacchia I walked, drew, worked - with still and moving images - and was silent.
+I used judiciously ‘performed’, carefully ‘attuned’ (spoken) text to layer, alter, shatter, and/or transform normative modes of relating to and representing the picturesque1, landscape or place.

 1 The etymology of the word ‘picturesque’, is revealed as being after the manner of painters, from the Italian pittoresco.
 With the Italian derivation ‘pittoresco’ - ‘pittor’ (“painter”), ‘esco’ (“like”), we have the supposition that the picturesque has little to do with landscape itself but is more a case of the picturesque being in the painter (or artist).